 Select A or B below:

-A. 12 additional hours of advanced or upper-level criminal justice courses, as approved by the adviser, or
+A. 12 additional hours of upper-level (3000-4000) criminal justice courses, as approved by the adviser for the major, or

 B. Homeland Security Concentration.
 Select 12 additional hours from the following as approved by the adviser: